PHILADELPHIA REFLECTIONS

 Abundant seafood made it easy to settle here.
 Agriculture takes longer.

-The early Quakers disapproved of displaying your own picture, even refusing to have their names on their tombstones.
-Consequently, relatively few portraits of early Quakers can be found, and it is therefore surprising to see a picture of Dr. Thomas Cadwalader hanging on the wall at the Pennsylvania Hospital.
+The early Quakers disapproved of having their pictures painted, even refused to have their names on their tombstones.
+Consequently, relatively few portraits of early Quakers can be found, and it might, therefore, seem surprising to see a picture of Dr. Thomas Cadwalader hanging on the wall at the Pennsylvania Hospital.
 A plaque relates that it was donated by a descendant in 1895.
-Dr. Cadwalader is still famous for his unvarying courtesy.
+Another descendant recently explained that the branch of the family which continued to be Quaker spells the name, Cadwallader.
+Dr. Cadwalader of the painting, famous for presiding over Philadelphia's uproar about the Tea Act, was then selected to hear out the tea rioters because of his reputation for fairness and remains famous even today for his unvarying courtesy.

 In one of the editions of Some Account of the Pennsylvania Hospital, I believe the one by Morton, there is a story about him.
-It seems there was a sailor in a bar on Eighth Street, who announced to the assemblage that he was going to go out the swinging doors of the taproom, and shoot the first man he met.
+It seems there was a sailor in a bar on Eighth Street, who announced to the assemblage that he was going to go out the swinging doors of the taproom and shoot the first man he met.
 So out he went, and the first man he met was Dr. Cadwalader.
 The kindly old gentleman smiled, took off his hat, and said, "Good Morning, Sir".
 And so, as the story goes, the sailor proceeded to shoot the second man he met.
+A more precise rendition of this story comes down in the Cadwalader family that the event in the story really took place in Center Square, where City Hall now stands, but which in colonial times was a favored place for hunting.
+A man named Brulumann was walking in the park with a gun, which Dr. Cadwalader took as a sign of a hunter.
+In fact, Brulumann was despondent and had decided to kill himself, but lacking the courage to do so, had decided to kill the next man he met and then be hanged for murder.
+Dr. Cadwalader's courteous greeting, doffing his hat and all, befuddled Brulumann who went into Center House Tavern and killed someone else; he was indeed hanged for the deed.

 I was standing at the foot of the staircase of the Pennsylvania Hospital, chatting to a young woman who from her tailored suit was obviously an administrator.
-I pointed out the Amity Button, and told her its story, along with the story of Jack Gallagher, whom I knew well, bouncing an empty beer keg all the way down to the Great Court from the top floor, which was then being used as housing for the resident physicians.
+I pointed out the Amity Button, and told her its story, along with the story of Jack Gallagher, whom I knew well, bouncing an empty beer keg all the way down to the Great Court from the top floor in the 1930s, which was then being used as housing for the resident physicians.
 Since the young woman administrator was obviously beginning to regard me like the Ancient Mariner, I thought one last story about courtesy was in order.
-So I told her about Dr. Cadwalader and the sailor.
+So I told her about Dr. Cadwalader and the shooting.

 "Well," she said, "The moral of that story obviously is that you should always wear a hat."
-There then being no point to further conversation, I left.
+There then is no point to further conversation, I left.